washtech-vancouver/washtech/README.md

 ## About
 WashTech is a Vancouver-based company specializing in exterior cleaning for residential and commercial properties.
 We focus on delivering reliable, eco-friendly, and cost-effective services that protect and enhance property value.

+This repository is a public resource containing SOPs, guides, and workflows designed to help homeowners and businesses maintain and improve their properties.

 ## Services
 - Pressure washing (driveways, siding, decks)